It is important to visit your GP as soon as you find out you are pregnant, so you can get the right care during your pregnancy and for the birth.

 Best Start Peer Support Project

 The Best Start Peer Support Project is a free parenting course for people living in South or East Leeds.
 You can attend if you are pregnant or have a baby or child up to 2 years old.
-It runs for 6 weeks and has a free crèche.
+It runs for 6 weeks (2 hour per week) and has a free crèche.
 The course helps you gain confidence and learn ways to look after yourself and your child.
-The course is run by Leeds charities Touchstone and Women’s Health Matters.
+The course is run by Leeds charities Women’s Health Matters and Touchstone.
 Find out more:

 Women’s Health Matters